-Marie Brouder is our set dance teacher at the Melbourne Comhaltas and if she can’t get you up to join in the dancing, nobody can.
+Marie Brouder has been teaching Set Dancing with Melbourne Comhaltas for over 20 years.
 Here is her own story of how she got in to set dancing.

 Set dancing has been popular in Ireland for nearly 200 years.